theystemYT/theystems-Menu/README.md

 - Blox Fruits
 - Grow A Garden
 - Dead Rails (Removed) (You can still find the script by executing Null Fire in the Universal Scripts Tab)
-- Blue Lock Rivals (Renewed)
+- Blue Lock Rivals (Renewed) (Doesn't work in Private Servers, 8v8, or any other subroom of the game)
 - Azure Latch (Removed due to not working script anymore)
-- Ink Game
+- Ink Game (Removed one script due to it not working anymore but kept the other) (In Universal Scripts)
 </details>

 # Notes